edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 We are now living on the North side of Cork city again.

-People tell me that where I live is dangerous.
+People tell me that where I live is dangerous again.
 I think they say things like that because there is social housing.
 The place is perfectly fine and I don't know what they're talking about.